 Kilcoy

 Best known for the Yowie, Kilcoy’s wide streets and shady parks make it an ideal RV Friendly town.
-Stay the night at one of the quaint country motels and explore the gift and antique shops, boutique cafés, Aussie pubs and surrounding wineries.
+Stay the night at one of the charming country motels and explore the gift and antique shops, boutique cafés, Aussie pubs and surrounding winery.
 Situated along the D’Aguilar Highway, Kilcoy is surrounded by rolling hills and spectacular country scenery.

 Lowood

 Established in 1884, Lowood originated as a railway town and many of the original buildings have been repurposed and still stand today.
-Lowood is an ideal location to access the Brisbane Valley Rail Trail and view Australian wildlife like the flying fox colony and koala corridor adjacent to the river on the approach to town.
+Lowood is an ideal location to access the Brisbane Valley Rail Trail and view Australian wildlife like the koala corridor adjacent to the river on the approach to town.

 Minden and Tarampa